panjf2000/ants/README.md

 	// PanicHandler is used to handle panics from each worker goroutine.
 	// if nil, panics will be thrown out again from worker goroutines.
 	PanicHandler func(interface{})

+	// Logger is the customized logger for logging info, if it is not set,
+	// default standard logger from log package is used.
+	Logger Logger
 }

 // WithOptions accepts the whole options config.